apache/mxnet/docs/how_to/add_op_in_backend.md

-One important thing to note that inference functions should be capable of performing **mutual inference**, i.e. inferring input shape from output shape, inferring one argument's shape from another argument, etc. This is very useful in building the computational graphs for neural networks.
+One important thing to note that inference functions should be capable of performing **mutual inference**, i.e. inferring one argument's attribute from another argument's attribute.
+This is very useful for a computational graph to deduce unknown attributes for a neural network in symbolic programming.
+Users can view the computational graph as a symbol with every element initialized for running data throughout the neural network, including memory allocation for each tensor, device placement for each operator, etc. Users normally just need to provide minimum necessary information, such as input data shapes, etc., to the computational graph, and the graph will fill up the unknown attributes using the attribute inference functions defined in the operators building up the neural network.

 Let's consider the following example.
 ```python
 >>> import mxnet as mx
 >>> a = mx.sym.Variable('a', shape=(2, 0))